Waiting in line. Waiting for food to come out. Waiting on someone who is running late.

 Lead time management: Strategies to combat and prevent long lead times

 While not all lead times are within your control, there are ways to better manage lead times throughout your supply chain.
 Here are some tips to manage your lead times more effectively.

-Consider the typical procurement and supplier lead times, and plan for your material and labor needs early on (and factor in seasonality that’s specific to your company).
+Consider the typical procurement and supplier lead times, and plan for your material and labour needs early on (and factor in seasonality that’s specific to your company).